Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Introduction and main results

-A symplectic variety has canonical, and hence rational, singularities, and trivial canonical bundle.
-Conversely, by Theorem 6 of \cite{N3} a normal variety having rational Gorenstein singularities and whose regular locus carries a holomorphic symplectic form is a symplectic variety.

-Moreover, a normal variety having a symplectic form and whose singular locus has codimension at least 4 is a symplectic variety (see \cite{Fle}), and a symplectic variety has terminal singularities if and only if its singular locus has codimension at least 4 (Corollary 1 of \cite{N1}).

-We now define irreducible Calabi-Yau and irreducible symplectic varieties following \cite{GKP}.
-If $X$ and $Y$ are two irreducible normal projective varieties, a \textit{finite quasi-étale morphism} $f:Y\longrightarrow X$ is a finite morphism which is étale in codimension one.
+We now define irreducible symplectic varieties following \cite{GKP}.
+Recall that if $X$ and $Y$ are two irreducible normal projective varieties, a \textit{finite quasi-\'etale morphism} $f:Y\longrightarrow X$ is a finite morphism which is \'etale in codimension one.

-\begin{defn} {\rm Let $X$ be an irreducible normal projective variety with trivial canonical divisor and canonical singularities, of dimension $d\geq 2$. \begin{enumerate} \item The variety $X$ is \textit{irreducible Calabi-Yau} if for every $0<p<d$ and for every finite quasi-étale morphism $Y\longrightarrow X$, we have $H^{0}(Y,\Omega_{Y}^{[p]})=0$. \item The variety $X$ is \textit{irreducible symplectic} if it has a symplectic form $\sigma\in H^{0}(X,\Omega_{X}^{[2]})$, and for every finite quasi-étale morphism $f:Y\longrightarrow X$ the exterior algebra of reflexive forms on $Y$ is spanned by $f^{[*]}\sigma$. \end{enumerate}} \end{defn}
+\begin{defn} {\rm An \textit{irreducible symplectic variety} is a normal projective variety $X$ with canonical singularities that has a symplectic form $\sigma\in H^{0}(X,\Omega_{X}^{[2]})$ such that for every finite quasi-\'etale morphism $f:Y\longrightarrow X$ the exterior algebra of reflexive forms on $Y$ is spanned by $f^{[*]}\sigma$.} \end{defn}

-\begin{oss} {\rm An irreducible normal projective variety $X$ of dimension $n$ has rational singularities and trivial canonical divisor if and only if it has rational Gorenstein singularities and admits a holomorphic $2n-$form which does not vanish at every $p\in X_{reg}$ (see Corollary 5.24 of \cite{KM2}).} \end{oss}